-Last week, a new study was released that once again proves just how harmful a $15 minimum wage can be.
+A new study was released proves once again just how harmful a $15 minimum wage can be.
 The study, conducted by the economic consulting group PFM, found that raising the minimum wage to $15 an hour in Montgomery County, Maryland, would cost the county 47,000 jobs over the next five years.
 That job loss is equivalent to $396.5 million of income.

 The results are not surprising.
 Many businesses—such as restaurants—operate under tight budget constraints.
 So even the slightest increase in operating costs can cause a business to cut hours, slash staff, or even close their doors altogether.